It’s common knowledge that there’s no shortage of people who drink coffee. In fact, there’s currently a coffee shop on every corner.

 You can also add a serving of whipped cream that has been sweetened with powdered sugar to your coffee.

-Both options will make your iced coffee have a sweet taste, but the whipped cream will also make your coffee creamier and rounder of flavor.
+Both options will give your iced coffee a sweet taste, but the whipped cream will also make your coffee creamier and rounder in flavor.

 How do you use powdered sugar in coffee?

 You can use powdered sugar to make a simple syrup or add it directly to coffee.

 If making a simple syrup, dissolve 1 cup of powdered sugar in 1 cup of hot water.
 Stir until the sugar is dissolved, then let cool before using.

 You can check out one of my homemade coffee syrups for a step-by-step guide if you’re interested in learning how to make it at home.